 When initiating a combination of Myrbetriq and digoxin, prescribe the lowest dose of digoxin; monitor serum digoxin concentrations to titrate digoxin dose to desired clinical effect.

-Myrbetriq® (mirabegron), a beta-3 adrenergic agonist, is indicated as monotherapy or in combination with the muscarinic antagonist solifenacin succinate for the treatment of overactive bladder (OAB) with symptoms of urge urinary incontinence, urgency, and urinary frequency.
+MYRBETRIQ® (mirabegron extended-release tablets), either alone or in combination with the muscarinic antagonist solifenacin succinate, is indicated for the treatment of overactive bladder (OAB) in adult patients with symptoms of urge urinary incontinence, urgency, and urinary frequency.

-Do not use Myrbetriq® (mirabegron) in patients who have known hypersensitivity reactions to mirabegron or any component of the tablet.
+MYRBETRIQ® (mirabegron extended-release tablets) is contraindicated in patients with known hypersensitivity reactions to mirabegron or any inactive ingredients of the tablet.

-Myrbetriq alone or in combination with solifenacin succinate can increase blood pressure.
+MYRBETRIQ monotherapy or in combination with solifenacin succinate can increase blood pressure in adults.
 Periodic blood pressure determinations are recommended, especially in hypertensive patients.
-Myrbetriq is not recommended for use in severe uncontrolled hypertensive patients (defined as systolic blood pressure ≥ 180mm Hg and/or diastolic blood pressure ≥ 110mm Hg).
-Worsening of hypertension was reported infrequently in Myrbetriq clinical trial patients with OAB.
+MYRBETRIQ is not recommended for use in patients with severe uncontrolled hypertension (defined as systolic blood pressure ≥ 180mm Hg and/or diastolic blood pressure ≥ 110mm Hg).
+Worsening of pre-existing hypertension was reported infrequently in patients taking MYRBETRIQ.

-In patients taking Myrbetriq, urinary retention has been reported in patients with bladder outlet obstruction (BOO) and in patients taking antimuscarinic medications for the treatment of OAB.
-A controlled clinical safety study in patients with BOO did not demonstrate increased urinary retention in Myrbetriq patients; however, Myrbetriq and solifenacin succinate should still be administered with caution to patients with clinically significant BOO.
+In patients taking MYRBETRIQ, urinary retention has been reported in patients with bladder outlet obstruction (BOO) and in patients taking muscarinic antagonist medications for the treatment of OAB.
+A controlled clinical safety study in patients with BOO did not demonstrate increased urinary retention in patients treated with mirabegron; however, MYRBETRIQ should still be administered with caution to patients with clinically significant BOO.
 For example, monitor these patients for signs and symptoms of urinary retention.
-Myrbetriq should also be administered with caution to patients taking antimuscarinic medications for the treatment of OAB, including solifenacin succinate.
+MYRBETRIQ should also be administered with caution to patients taking muscarinic antagonist medications for the treatment of OAB, including solifenacin succinate.

-Angioedema of the face, lips, tongue and/or larynx has been reported with Myrbetriq and with solifenacin succinate.
-Cases of angioedema have been reported to occur hours after the first dose or after multiple doses.
-Angioedema associated with upper airway swelling may be life threatening.
-If involvement of the tongue, hypopharynx, or larynx occurs, promptly discontinue Myrbetriq and/or solifenacin succinate and initiate appropriate therapy and/or measures necessary to ensure a patent airway.
+Angioedema of the face, lips, tongue and/or larynx has been reported with MYRBETRIQ.
+In some cases, angioedema occurred after the first dose.
+Cases have been reported to occur hours after the first dose or after multiple doses.
+Angioedema, associated with upper airway swelling, may be life threatening.
+If involvement of the tongue, hypopharynx, or larynx occurs, promptly discontinue MYRBETRIQ and initiate appropriate therapy and/or measures necessary to ensure a patent airway.

-1. Myrbetriq [Prescribing Information].
+1. Myrbetriq [package insert].
 Northbrook, IL: Astellas Pharma US, Inc.